Lockpy/NotePad--/README.md

 # NotePad--

-Course project for Microsoft .NET Framework and C# Programming Language
+Exam project for Microsoft .NET Framework and C# Programming Language

 Task: make a notepad in 2 pairs (3 hours)